Clean Energy Olympics Competition

-The 2025 in-person competition will be in Anchorage on March 29th.
-Virtual projects will be judged until March 27th.
+The 2025 in-person competition will be held at Begich Middle School in Anchorage on March 29th.
+Projects can also be presented virtually until March 27th.

 About Wind for Schools